Artesians/TCL/enemy-data/abyss-order/abyss-mage.md

 ---
 ## Weakspot Details

-All abyss mages share the same weakspot on their **Head**, not that this weakspot is **disabled while protected by their elemental shield**.
+All abyss mages share the same weakspot on their **Head**, note that this weakspot is **disabled while protected by their elemental shield**.

 ## Energy drops